-About Civic Literacy
+About Civic Literacy & Engagement

-After 16 years of running nonpartisan issue policy campaigns, I've come to "soap box" on a few anecdotal things:
+After 18 years of running nonpartisan issue policy campaigns, I've come to "soap box" on a few anecdotal things:

-1. The word "politics" has a few definitions, two of which are: a) the art or science of passing or not passing laws (issue politics), and b) the art or science of building and maintaining power (electoral politics).
+2. The word "politics" has a few definitions, two of which are: a) the art or science of passing or not passing laws (issue politics), and b) the art or science of building and maintaining power (electoral politics).
 So if you are trying to convince your city council to change a stoplight, that is a policy campaign.
 If you're working to get someone elected, that's an electoral campaign.

-2. I believe debate should be part of our learning fiber from an early age.
+3. I believe debate should be part of our learning fiber from an early age.
 We should get comfortable with disagreement and get skilled at working out differences.
 This should be a central part of common core curricula in my opinion.

 6. We don't understand how the "system" works, so we're vulnerable to believing conspiracy theories and hyperbole.
-When we do not understand something, we tend to assume the worst.
+When we don't understand something, we tend to assume the worst.
 Most Americans generally agree on a broad vision about what society should look like, but we fight as if we do not.
 Because our civic literacy is bad, we're unable to disagree without getting really angry.

 About Stuff I Do and Have Done

-It was not a love of politics per se that brought me to this work, but a resolute sense of civic duty to progress society; and therein policy became the medium.
-I accept that democratic societies demand a higher level of engagement to keep power in check, and I work for better civic literacy across sectors and demographics.
+It was't a love of politics that brought me to this kind of work, but a desire to just make some changes and policy became the medium.
+I accept that democratic societies demand a higher level of engagement to keep power in check, and I try to work for better civic literacy across sectors and demographics.
 I'm also interested in accounting for the influence of money on policy decisions, elections, and court appointments; and those influences' effects on sociocultural, economic, and environmental systems within them.
-Generally, I also believe we're here to have fun, live healthily, and care for one another, so I strive to participate with that notion in mind.
+Generally, I also think we're here to have fun, live healthily, and care for one another, so I strive to participate with that notion in mind.